 Anyone who is a U.S. resident is welcome to participate in the Challenge.
 Simply visit www.oncampuschallenge.org and create an account, select the school you are supporting and log your outdoor activities.

 No!
 Students, faculty, staff, alumni and any U.S. resident located around the world can log-in to the Challenge website and choose to make their activities count for anyone of the schools participating.

-The Outdoor Nation Campus Challenge is a program of The Outdoor Foundation/Outdoor Nation and is presented by The North Face and REI.
+The Outdoor Nation Campus Challenge is a program of The Outdoor Foundation/Outdoor Nation.
 To see the full list of partners and supports, click HERE.

 Outdoor activities are considered nature-based activities where an individual actually engages in the outdoors with the outdoor element being the focus of the activity.
-Eligible activities include: adventure racing, biking, bird-watching / wildlife-watching, geocaching, camping, climbing, fishing, hammocking, hiking, backpacking, hunting, restoration and trail maintenance, gardening (chores don't count!), walking - fun and fitness, running/jogging, paddling, water activities (outdoor), snow-sports, yoga (outdoor), skateboarding, outdoor clinics /training /events, outdoor games (frisbee, horseshoes, etc.) and stargazing.
+Eligible activities include: adventure racing, backpacking, biking, bird-watching/wildlife-watching, camping, caving, climbing, fishing/hunting, gardening (chores don't count!), hammocking, hiking, KEEN live monumental film screening, outdoor clinics/trainings/events, outdoor games (frisbee/horseshoes/etc., paddling, restoration and trail maintenance, running/jogging, skateboarding, slacklining, snow-sports, stargazing, walking - fun and fitness, water activities (outdoor), yoga (outdoor).

 On you are logged into the Outdoor Nation Campus Challenge website (computer or mobile), click on the ENTER link and follow the steps on the submission form.
 You must include a brief description along with a photo for your activity to earn points.